jacubero/aws-architect-associate/docs/intro.rst

 `AWS Architecture Center <https://aws.amazon.com/architecture>`_

+The AWS Well-Architected Framework covers:

+* Strategies and best practices for architecting in the cloud.

+* It provides you with a way to measure your architecture against AWS best practices.

+* Identifies how to address any shortcomings.

+The AWS Well-Architected Framework enables the customer:

+* To make informed decisions about their architecture.

+* Think in a cloud-natively way.

+* Understand the impact of design decisions that are made.

 The purposes of AWS Well-Architected Framework are the following:

 * Increases awareness of architectural best practices.